 As part of Spring 2014 Community Based Learning Class CE 215 Community and Vocation: Colloquium on Nonprofits and the Alternative Economy – Drew students received hands-on work with vocations dedicated to the greater good.
 Watch a NJ chocolate maker, a dairy-farm marketer, and a beekeeper explain the benefits of eco-friendly and sustainable food production.
 Congrats to our Drew Civic Scholars and student producers behind this fantastic production.

-Drew Theater students take their talents to Newark and learn how the Latino immigrant experience offers students the chance to give back.Drew’s Acorn newspaper ran a compelling feature the week of February 22, 2012 on Prof. Sarah Wald’s Spring 2012 Latino/a Literature Class.
+Drew Theater students take their talents to Newark and learn how the Latino immigrant experience offers students the chance to give back.Drew’s Acorn newspaper ran a compelling feature on Prof. Sarah Wald’s Latino/a Literature Class.
 The class draws connections between Latino literature and issues facing the Latino communities in New Jersey.
 Students put the knowledge they are gaining in class into action, by volunteering to teach english as a second language at Morristown Neighborhood House, a non-profit and Drew community partner dedicated to assisting Latino immigrants facing economic and social challenges.
 In the Acorn news piece, students discuss the powerful impact of this class on their education and those within the Latino community that they are teaching, as part of the service component of the class.
 As one student interviewed states: “It has been just rewarding overall.
 It’s an experience I’ll never forget.”
 Another student comments: “the most exciting and helpful aspect of this [class] is being able to go to Morristown to help teach.
 We see firsthand how much we’re helping and aiding these people in their own futures…It’s such a rewarding experience that everyone should partake in.”

 Drew International Seminar

 (Some DIS programs have a service component as part of their curriculum)